 Periodically, public acts may be signed into law by the Governor stating that the Secretary of the Office of Policy and Management may approve monies to be transferred from CSCU's operating reserves to another purpose within the State of Connecticut.
-There were no transfers made during fiscal year 2022.
+There were no transfers made during fiscal year 2023.

-Accrued salaries and related fringe benefit costs for CSCU employees within COSC, whose salaries will be charged to the State of Connecticut General Fund represent a related party balance.
+Accrued salaries and related fringe benefit costs for CSCU employees within COSC include balances related to the retirement portion of fringe benefits that will be paid for State of Connecticut Comptroller's Office and represent a related party balance.

 The accompanying statement of net position includes balances among related parties.
-Significant balances for the year ended June 30, 2022 relate to Cash and Cash equivalents held by the State Treasurer.
+Cash and Cash equivalents are additionally held by the State Treasurer on behalf of the College.